chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

   * Yaoyao was originally a catalyst character.
   * Xingqiu was originally a Cryo character.
   * Ganyu was originally a 4\* character.
-  * And in the case of post-launch characters, Chasca was originally a Cryo character according to one of the promo images before they changed her to Anemo.
+  * And in a more recent case, Chasca was originally a Cryo character according to one of the promo images before they changed her to Anemo.

   For more information, check out TCRF's [Genshin prototype](https://tcrf.net/Proto:Genshin_Impact) pages.

 ## Speculations that may or may not be related to Signora
-### The similarities between the symbol and the Eroded Sunfire
+### The similarities between the symbol in her boss fight and the Eroded Sunfire
 Some people have [noticed](https://old.reddit.com/r/SignoraMains/comments/1mt8epq/lets_not_forget_about_this/) that the symbol that shows up when you try to one-shot Signora in the first phase looks fairly similar to the weapon held by the Lord of Eroded Primal Fire, and by extension, the Eroded Sunfire item.
 This symbol is unique to this boss fight, and it's currently unknown if this is related to anything.
 It also looks different from the Harbinger logo.
 However, its shape does bear some similarities to the aforementioned Eroded Sunfire, albeit not completely (the circle at the center is missing).
 <div style="text-align: center;font-size:small"><img width="256" src="/images/signora/antioneshot.jpg"/><img width="256" src="/images/signora/Item_Eroded_Sunfire.png"/><br />Left: the symbol on the ground if you try to one-shot Signora in her boss fight.
 Right: Eroded Sunfire icon</div>